 16. Don’t visit Hong Kong during Golden Week

 What is “Golden Week”, you ask?
-It is 1 of 2 national Chinese holidays and takes place during the first week of October.
+It is a national Chinese holiday and takes place during the first week of May and first week of October.
 During this week, Hong Kong gets extremely busy with visitors from China and hotel prices are exorbitant.
 Time your visit before or after Golden Week, but not during.

 17. Don’t forget about the major festivals and events in Hong Kong

-For a full list of things you ought to know before your trip, head on over here for 11 Things You Should Know Before Visiting Hong Kong!
+For a full list of things you ought to know before your trip, head on over here for 15 things you should know before visiting Hong Kong!